-Nylas's data residency offering enables you to comply with legal requirements related to storing PII in different geographic regions around the world.
-As your data subprocessor, Nylas provides the tools and controls necessary to manage and configure where user data is stored.
-We offer storage in three regions today: the US, Canada, and Europe.
+Nylas's data residency offering enables you to comply with legal requirements related to storing personal identifiable information (PII) in different regions around the world.
+As your data sub-processor, Nylas provides the tools and controls necessary to manage and configure where we store user data.
+We offer storage in three regions: the US, Canada (To be deprecated soon) and Europe.

-Each region is completely isolated, so data cannot be passed between regions.
-You must create, configure, and manage separate Nylas Organizations for each region you would like to store customer data in.
-Your application must be aware of which user a region belongs to so that it queries the appropriate API.
+Since each region is completely isolated, data can't pass between them.
+You must create, configure, and manage separate Nylas Organizations for each region you'd like to store user data in.
+Your application must also be aware of which user a region belongs to so that it queries the appropriate API.

 |Location||Dashboard URL||API URL|

 The steps are the same for all regions.

 To start storing customer data in the new region, follow the steps below:

 - Create a new Nylas Organization using the appropriate dashboard URL for your region from the table above.